jborsecnik/IntuneDocs/intune/android-kiosk-settings.md

 4. Choose **Apps** > **Managed Home Screen** > **Assignments** > **Add group**.
 5. Under **Assignment type**, choose **Required**.
 6. Choose **Included groups** > **Select groups to include** > choose the device group that you created for your kiosk devices > **Select** > **OK** > **OK** > **Save**.

+> [!NOTE]
+> When you add the Managed Home Screen app to the multi-app kiosk profile, an icon is added.
+But, nothing happens when you select the icon.
+As a result, you don't have to add the Managed Home Screen app to the multi-app kiosk profile.

 ### Add and assign apps that can be used in kiosk mode